 My special thanks to the co-authors of this endeavor, Bill Schuetz and David Gardiner.
 Both are talented educators and successful coaches who freely give the priceless gift of mentoring.
 They are individuals who have unselfishly shared their personal time to serve as contest officials for the UIL CX Debate State Meet, to teach workshops at Student Activities Conferences, to serve on League committees, author study reports for the National CX Debate Topic Selection process and to serve in other valuable consulting capacities.
-They give of their time and energy because of their love for young people and their commitment to the art of argumentation.
+They have given of their time and energy because of their love for young people and their commitment to the art of argumentation because debate is at the heart of every democracy.
 Their support of the UIL is deeply appreciated.